Definition: a kind of long and thin optical waveguides which can be bent to some degree

 - In high-gain fiber amplifiers made with rare-earth-doped fibers, parasitic lasing can occur, followed by a kind of Q-switching effect which can destroy the fiber.

 - For a too high dissipated power per unit length, a fiber can become overheated.
 This applies particularly to acrylate coatings.
-Water cooling provides an efficient means to suppress such effects.
+Water cooling is an effective method for suppressing such effects.

 Comparison of Optical Fibers with Electric Cables